daveythacher/LED_Matrix_RP2040/LED_Matrix/lib/Serial/serial_usb/README.md

 ## USB hubs
 The RP2040 is USB full speed if using multiple RP2040s on a single USB hub it is recommended to use one which is capable of providing non-blocking USB full speed.
 These require special modules on the down stream ports rather than up stream port.

+## Interrupts
+The highest priority should go to the matrix algorithm.
+The next highest should be the USB DMA.
+Finally the USB controller interrupts at the lowest priority.
+Again this is a blocking systems so this should not cause to many issues.

+## Core reservations
+This follows the same design as the one outlined in the top level documentation.
+A sample of implementing this Serial implementation is in LED_Matrix/src/usb.